Ashika59/Online-Store-Sales-Analysis/README.md

 # Online-Store-Sales-Analysis
 SQL mini project analysing online store sales to identify top customers, monthly revenue trends, and regional insights.

-Online Store Sales Analysis – Business Questions Customer Insights
+**Online Store Sales Analysis – Business Questions Customer Insights**

-Who are the top 3 customers by total spend?
+1.Who are the top 3 customers by total spend?

-How many repeat customers does the store have?
+2.How many repeat customers does the store have?

-What is the average spend per customer?
+3.What is the average spend per customer?

-Which customers placed the most number of orders?
+4.Which customers placed the most number of orders?

-Sales Performance
+**Sales Performance**

-What is the total revenue generated?
+1.What is the total revenue generated?

-What is the average order value (AOV)?
+2.What is the average order value (AOV)?

-How does sales trend month over month?
+3.How does sales trend month over month?

-On which date did the store make the highest single-day revenue?
+4.On which date did the store make the highest single-day revenue?

-Regional Insights
+**Regional Insights**

-Which region generates the highest revenue?
+1.Which region generates the highest revenue?

-What percentage of total revenue comes from each region?
+2.What percentage of total revenue comes from each region?

-Do customers from certain regions place larger orders on average?
+3.Do customers from certain regions place larger orders on average?

-Advanced Analysis (Optional for Extra Value)
+**Advanced Analysis (Optional for Extra Value)**

-Use a window function to rank customers by spend within each region.
+1.Use a window function to rank customers by spend within each region.

-Calculate the revenue growth rate month-over-month.
+2.Calculate the revenue growth rate month-over-month.

-Identify the top-selling quarter (Q1, Q2, etc.).
+3.Identify the top-selling quarter (Q1, Q2, etc.).

-Find the customer lifetime value (CLV) = total spend per customer.
+4.Find the customer lifetime value (CLV) = total spend per customer.